BitBagCommerce/SyliusVueStorefront2Plugin/README.md

 The plugin was developed by BitBag, the leading and biggest Sylius partner.
 We breath open-source in and out.
 If you like what we do, feel free to [contact us](https://bitbag.io/contact-us).
 We are opened for partnership realtions and if you look for an experienced, open-source team that will be able to deliver an outstanding eCommerce solution, feel free to reach us too!

+Like the package?
+Do not forget to leave us a star! ⭐

 ## Table of Content

 * [Overview](#overview)